bbauska/W3Cx-5of5/README.md

 Important note: these examples below rely on an external [GitHub resource](https://github.com/perliedman/leaflet-control-geocoder).
-No related questions are asked in this module\'s exercises or final exam.
+No related questions are asked in this module&apos;s exercises or final exam.

 Please, pan and zoom on the map and click.
 The longitude and latitude are computed from your click and a free reverse geocoding service is